cooper/evented-object/README.md

 'EventedObject' refers to the EventedObject package, but 'evented object' refers to an object which is a member of the EventedObject class or a class which inherits from the EventedObject class.
-'Event object' (without the -ed) refers to an object representing an event fire.
+'Event fire object' refers to an object representing an event fire.

 * __EventedObject__: the class that provides methods for managing events.
 * __Evented object__: an object that uses EventedObject for event management.
-* __Event object__: an object that represents an event fire.
+* __Event fire object__: an object that represents an event fire.

 EventedObject and its core packages are prefixed with `EventedObject`.
 Packages which are specifically designed for use with EventedObject are prefixed with `Evented::`.